Pollution and Waste Management

 Furthermore, the company communicates and campaigns for employees to be aware of the importance of waste reduction, such as reducing plastic straw usage by switching to reusable or biodegradable straws, using cloth bags or baskets instead of plastic bags, and carrying reusable water bottles or cups instead of disposable plastic bottles.
 This is part of the ongoing promotion of waste reduction and sustainable environmental preservation.

-To control emissions from exhaust stacks, BLC measures the amount of toxic substances released annually in accordance with the Ministry of Industry’s regulations on air pollutants from factories B.E.
-2006.
+To control emissions from exhaust stacks, the Company conducts annual measurements of air pollutants released to the atmosphere, in accordance with the Ministry of Industry’s regulations on air pollutants from factories B.E.
+2549 (2006).
 This is to monitor and control air quality and reduce environmental impacts from company activities.
 These measurements help assess the amount of dust emitted and verify compliance with legal standards.
-In 2024, the measurement was conducted on October 22, 2024, and results showed compliance with legal requirements
+In 2025, the measurement was conducted on October 20, 2025, and results showed compliance with legal requirements.